 Texas Transportation Code – This link is to Chapter 601 of the Texas Transportation Code, which is also called the Motor Vehicle Safety Responsibility Act.
 This chapter outlines the requirements to maintain auto insurance in Texas, or proof of financial responsibility, requirements to file an SR-22 after certain convictions and license suspension, and the penalties for failing to maintain car insurance.

 Contact Law Offices of Richard C. McConathy today for a consultation about your requirement to file an SR-22 Form throughout Dallas County in Texas.
-Richard McConathy is an experienced Dallas driving while intoxicated lawyer who will help you with your SR-22 insurance requirements and reinstating your driver’s license after a DWI offense or refusal to submit to alcohol testing.
+Richard McConathy is an experienced Dallas driving while intoxicated lawyer who can walk you through SR-22 insurance requirements and do all he can to try to get your driver’s license back after a DWI offense or refusal to submit to alcohol testing.